chiroptical/slurm-proposals/README.md

 A proposal system for Slurm written in Haskell.
 This is a work in progress and doesn't yet function.

+## Important Questions

+1. For database operations should we run under transactions?

 ## Why?

 This is a more robust replacement for [slurm-bank](https://github.com/barrymoo/slurm-bank).